Dual-Title Graduate Degree Programs

 Typically, a provision is made whereby a dual-title degree student at the master's level is relieved of some of the requirements of the graduate degree program, so that a different and substituted set of courses can be pursued.
 Any such course substitutions must be specified in the graduate program’s student handbook.
 Since Graduate Council does not specify a minimum number of credits for a doctoral degree program, programs must include language in the proposal and in the student handbook that specifies any courses from the dual-title area of study that are approved as substitutions in the graduate program for post-master's students.

-- A dual-title doctoral degree student (like single-title doctoral degree students) will take a candidacy examination that is administered by the graduate major program, but that also examines the student’s suitability for doctoral research in the dual-title field.
-Because students must first be admitted to a graduate major program of study before they may apply to and be considered for admission into a dual-title graduate degree program, dual-title graduate degree students may require an additional semester to fulfill requirements for both areas of study and, therefore, the candidacy examination may be delayed one semester beyond the normal period allowable.
+A dual-title doctoral degree student (like single-title doctoral degree students) will take a qualifying examination that is administered by the graduate major program, but that also examines the student’s suitability for doctoral research in the dual-title field.
+Because students must first be admitted to a graduate major program of study before they may apply to and be considered for admission into a dual-title graduate degree program, dual-title graduate degree students may require an additional semester to fulfill requirements for both areas of study and, therefore, the qualifying examination may be delayed one semester beyond the normal period allowable.
 The normal period requires that “the examination may be given after at least 18 credits have been earned in graduate courses beyond the baccalaureate and must be taken within three semesters (summer sessions do not count) of entry into the doctoral program.”

-- A dual-title graduate degree student's candidacy examination committee will be composed of faculty from the graduate program, as well as at least one faculty member from the dual-title area of study.
+A dual-title graduate degree student's qualifying examination committee will be composed of faculty from the graduate program, as well as at least one faculty member from the dual-title area of study.
 In cases of programs with many overlapping interests, the designated dual-title faculty member may be appointed in the student's graduate program, but he or she also may hold a formal appointment with the dual-title area of study.
-Typically, the dual-title member will participate in constructing and grading candidacy examination questions in the dual-title area of study.
+Typically, the dual-title member will participate in constructing and grading qualifying examination questions in the dual-title area of study.

-- Similarly, a student who pursues a dual-title doctoral degree program will need to enlist faculty from the graduate major program as well as faculty from the dual-title area of study to serve on the doctoral committee.
-Faculty members who hold appointments in both the graduate program and dual-title area of study may serve in a combined role.
 The dual-title representative will participate in constructing and grading comprehensive examination questions that cover the dual-title area of study as part of a unified comprehensive examination with the major program administered to the student.

 Approved by Graduate Council Nov.
 20, 2002